Below are answers to Frequently Asked Questions about having a consultation.

 Are there Medicare rebates on consultation fees?

-Medicare rebates do not apply to dietitians' fees unless the consultation is part of a Chronic Disease Management Plan (CDMP, also known as a "Care Plan"), which needs to be supplied by your G.P.
+Medicare rebates apply to dietitians' fees if the consultation is part of a Chronic Disease Management Plan (CDMP, also known as a "Care Plan"), which needs to be supplied by your G.P.
 If your G.P. refers you with a CDMP you will be eligible for a Medicare rebate of $52.95 per visit for up to 5 visits per year.
 You will need to pay the gap between my fee and the Medicare rebate.
 See Services for my fees.
 Medicare rebates apply only to face-to-face consultations, and you need a current Australian Medicare card to be eligible.

 I would just like an assessment of my nutrient intake.
 Can you do this?

 Yes.
 All consultations include an assessment of your nutrient intake, based on the information you provide on your eating pattern.
 If you would like a computerised assessment of your nutrient intake only (no consultation), you can order one on the Shop page.
 Private health fund and Medicare rebates do not apply to an online nutrient analysis without a consultation.

 I would like help with planning meals for my family.
 Can you help with this?

 Yes, this can be done in a consultation.
 However, be aware that for individualised advice on a particular family member, a separate consultation for that family member will be required.
 (Everyone's nutrient needs are different, depending on their age, gender, size, activity level, health history and current health etc.)

 Do you provide advice on taking vitamins and other supplements?

 Yes.
 At your first consultation you will be asked you about any supplements you are currently taking (if any) and advice given on the suitability of these for you.
 You will be advised on any supplements recommend (based on your nutrient needs, current intake etc), including the type and dose.
 This information will be supplied in writing.
 We do not sell supplements but can advise of where to obtain the recommended supplements if required.